Developer Guide¶

 Java Guidance¶

-This section contains some high-level guidance on style, best-practices, conventions, etc. Architecture is covered further below.
+This section contains some high-level guidance on style, best-practices, conventions, etc. See the Architecture section above for related information.

 Discovery and Maintainability¶